UCSF Medical Center: Mission Bay

 100,000 square feet of ground landscaping and 60,000 square feet of rooftop gardens.

 Mount Zion

 Mount Zion Hospital was planned in 1887 by members of the Jewish community in San Francisco.
-It opened its doors in 1897 and gradually became a major center of medical research.
-It merged with UCSF in 1990.
+It opened in 1897 and gradually became a major center of medical research.
+It coordinated with local Jewish organizations including the Eureka Benevolent Society (now Jewish Family and Children’s Services), Sinai Memorial Chapel funeral home, and the Federation of Jewish Charities.
+By the 1980s, the Mount Zion Hospital was struggling financially.

+It merged with UCSF in 1989.
 UCSF Medical Center at Mount Zion now hosts specialty clinics, including the UCSF Comprehensive Cancer Center and the Women's Health Center.
 Mount Zion includes a Surgery Center with 10 operating rooms and 90 beds.